Jorge Grossmann

-Jorge Villavicencio Grossmann (1973) is a Peruvian composer, naturalized Brazilian, who currently resides in the United States.
+Jorge Villavicencio Grossmann (1973) is a Peruvian and Brazilian composer, who currently resides in the United States.

 Biography

-Born in Lima, he began musical studies at the age of six, continuing to study the violin with Luis Fiestas and Veronique Daverio.
+Grossman was born in Lima to a Peruvian father and Brazilian mother of Austrian-Jewish descent.
+He began musical studies at the age of six, continuing to study the violin with Luis Fiestas and Veronique Daverio.
 In 1989, he and his family fled Peru for Brazil during the rise of the Maoist Shining Path.